 - Visits: A visit is defined as a series of page requests from the same uniquely identified visitor with a time of no more than 30 minutes between each page request.
+Check out our interactive tutorial on Visitors in Analytics.

 - Page Views: A page view is a count of how many times a page has been viewed on a website or the chosen group within the chosen period of time.
 All page views are counted no matter how many times a user has visited the website in the chosen period of time.